 The cuisine of the Early Modern period (c.
-1500–1800) was a mix of dishes inherited from medieval cuisine combined with innovations that would persist in the modern era.
-Though there was a great influx of new ideas, an increase in foreign trade and a scientific revolution, preservation of foods remained traditional: preserved by drying, salting and smoking or pickling in vinegar.
-Fare was naturally dependent on the season.
+1500–1800) was a mix of dishes inherited from medieval cuisine combined with innovations that continue into the modern era.
+The Tudors benefitted from a great influx of new ideas, an increase in foreign trade and a scientific revolution.
+Food, however, remained dependent on the season, and its preservation followed traditional practices of air-curing, salting, smoking or pickling in vinegar.

 Tastes Of History’s display recreates a simple kitchen that can transport visitor back in time to experience the sights and smells of Ye Merrie Olde England.